Ujvala20/codsoft-task1/README.md

 # codsoft-task1
+Titanic Survival Prediction

-This project uses the Kaggle Titanic dataset to predict whether a passenger survived or not.
-The notebook includes simple data cleaning, basic EDA, feature engineering, and a machine learning model to make predictions.
-The entire project is done in Google Colab.
+This project uses the Titanic dataset to predict whether a passenger survived the disaster.
+It includes basic data cleaning, visualization, and a machine learning model for survival prediction.

+Technologies Used
+Python, Pandas, NumPy, Scikit-learn, Matplotlib, Seaborn

+How to Run
+Open the notebook in Google Colab and upload the Titanic dataset.